Competitive compensation goes beyond straight salary

 - In the U.K., annual salary surveys from specialist nonprofit recruiters (such as TPP Recruitment)

 You can also directly ask area nonprofits with a similar mission and budget.
 Assure them that you'll keep compensation information confidential.

 Include more than salary

 Salary is just one part of a compensation package.
 Many other perks can align with an employee's goals.
-One example is access to professional training: a global survey of 120,000 workers in 2013 found that 60 percent were considering or actively seeking further training and development.
-Other possibilities include:
+Possibilities include:

 - Flexible work schedule and working location